It is a well-known fact that those with diabetes have a much greater risk of heart disease as well as certain mental disorders such as depression.

 One shouldn’t obsess over certain types of food, as variety is important for everyone’s daily diet.

-The beauty about high-fiber carbs is that they are released much more slowly into one’s bloodstream, thus hindering any insulin spikes.
+The beauty of high-fiber carbs is that they are released much more slowly into one’s bloodstream, thus hindering any insulin spikes.

 It’s very important that you don’t over-indulge, something even non-diabetics do, especially here in the U.S.